BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## Recommendations

-The solution is to *not* make class attributes look like default values.
+The solution is to *not* make class attributes seem like default values.
 Instead, write proper constructors with default arguments, as you see in `class A`: